gilmoa/CHIP-8Emu/README.md

 My test at writing an emulator.

 ## Tested
-The emulator has been tested with the following ROMs:
+The emulator has been tested with the following ROMs from http://www.pong-story.com/chip8/:
- * PONG
- * PONG2
- * INVADERS
+ *